marora7926/aus_insci_project/README.md

-THEN this time I will be presented with articles' details as well as a button to save my search to my account WHEN I click on the Save button on a search article THEN that article's information is saved to my account WHEN I click on the option to see my saved Saved Literature THEN I am presented with articles' details as well as a button to remove a book from my account WHEN I click on the Remove Article on a article
+THEN this time I will be presented with articles' details as well as a button to save my search to my account WHEN I click on the Save button on a search article THEN that article's information is saved to my account WHEN I click on the option to see my saved literature THEN I am presented with articles' details as well as a button to remove a book from my account WHEN I click on the Remove Article on an article
 THEN that article is deleted from my saved literature list

 WHEN I click on the Logout button